Yukesh432/transformer-model/readme.md

 ## Transfer Learning:

 The idea roots back to the psychological view that learning to transkfer is the result of the generalization of experience.
-To hold back up this statement
+To hold back up this statementunder transfer learning setting , there must be some common ground between task for which the knowledge gets transferred.
 - Semi supervised learning
 - Multiview Learning
 - Multi-task learning